nuwandavek/hugo-blog/content/posts/continuous-glucose-monitoring.md

 - Potatoes are bad :(.
 This was the most heartbreaking discovery.
 Potatoes cause an increase in blood glucose that lasts longer than any other food I consumed.
 - Alcohol is bad, especially at night.
 It causes huge variations overnight and is also linked with bad sleep.
 - Diet Coke is bad!
 This one was fascinating!
 Turns out that our pancreas preempt any glucose spikes using our senses and start generating insulin.
 So, when the sweet tasting diet soda brings no glucose, our body experiences a sugar crash.
 Diet soda is also associated with low self control wrt. other sugary drinks.
 - My blood glucose is fairly good, if I don't consume the above things.
 It crosses the lower limit than it does the higher limit - which I read is a function of shock of drastic dietary changes.
 I hope that stabilizes over time.

+[//]: # (End of the list)

 {{< table "table table-dark table-striped table-bordered">}}
 |    | date       |   time_over_max |   time_under_min |   time_normal |
 |---:|:-----------|---------------------------:|----------------------------:|-------------------------:|